 The headphones make up for the loss of comfort in terms of sound.
 The nuraphones bring the sound to the ears in a balanced and subtle way, slight deductions in the B-note have to be made for classical music - but other expensive headphones also have to struggle with this.
 Otherwise, instruments can be clearly distinguished.
 If you want to perceive a difference, you should not use the Nuraphone-internal comparison via app, but test a crisp rock song with Nuraphone and standard headphones one after the other.
 The headphones can also easily manage films or games.
 Distortions of the pitches are not audible, on the contrary: You can easily distinguish high and mid tones from one another.

-Whether the ear measurement is the “game changer” that users expect from these headphones depends heavily on user behavior and the models previously used.
-The switch from cheap headphones to Nura's headband headphones from the luxury segment is astonishing.
-Anyone who already owns an expensive pair of headphones has to listen carefully in order to perceive differences.
-They actually exist, but whether this is due to the measurement technology, the equalizer or simply the innovative combination of in-ear and over-ear, everyone has to try to find out for themselves.
-In the end, it will probably not be possible to clarify this unequivocally.
-So what counts is what always counts with headphones: the question of the sound.
-And that's just right with Nuraphone.
+Whether the ear measurement is the "game changer" that users expect from these headphones depends heavily on user behavior and the models used previously.
+The switch from cheap headphones to Nura's headband headphones from the luxury segment is amazing.
+If you already own expensive headphones, you have to listen more closely to notice the differences.
+They are actually there, but whether this is due to the measurement technology, the equalizer or simply the innovative combination of in-ear and over-ear, everyone has to try to find out for themselves.
+In the end, it probably won't be possible to unequivocally clarify this.
+So what always counts with headphones counts: the question of the sound.
+And that's just true with Nuraphone.

 Nuraphone: top battery performance!